Anthony

 belongs to the field of nano material preparing technology in

 radiochemistry.
-The technological process includes adopting copper
+The technological process includes adopting

-produce electron beam for irradiation treatment; washing
+accelerator to produce electron beam for irradiation treatment;

-irradiated solution, centrifugal separation and stoving to obtain
+washing irradiated solution, centrifugal separation and stoving

-technological process, short production period, no pollution and
+simple technological process, short production period, no

-high safety.
+pollution and high safety.

 Method for preparing nano copper particle